Ensure your online account is up to date in case of postal disruption. Update your account here.

 - Transportation to and/or from your disabled vehicle.
 CAA can help make arrangements for you, at your own expense.

-- Second or additional trips by a service person on any one call.
+- Second or additional trips on any one call.
 Second or additional trips include re-tows from a residence or a non-garage to a repair facility, re-tows from a repair facility to a repair facility and re-tows from a repair facility to a residence.
-CAA will not tow a repaired vehicle from a garage.

 - Extra kilometer charges.
 Towing exceeding membership coverage is at the member’s expense.